8 times since June the White House denied Trump was considering firing Mueller

 Following his return to the White House from Camp David, Trump told reporters that he thought it was "pretty sad" that the special counsel got hold of the emails, which Trump transition lawyers said Mueller's team "unlawfully" obtained.
 The President reiterated that there was no collusion between Russian and his campaign.

-December 20, 2017 -- Cobb reiterates to The Washington Post and CNN that the President is not considering firing Mueller.
+December 20, 2017 -- Cobb reiterates to CNN that the President is not considering firing Mueller.

-"For five months or more the White House has persistently and emphatically stated there is no consideration of firing the Special Counsel and the White House willingly affirms yet again, as it has every day this week, there is no consideration being given to the termination of the Special Counsel," Cobb told the Post in a statement.

 "If the media is going to continue to ask for responses to every absurd and baseless rumor, attention-seeking partisans will continue to spread them," he told CNN.
 "For five months or more, the White House has persistently and emphatically stated there is no consideration of firing the special counsel, and the White House willingly affirms yet again, as it has every day this week, there is no consideration being given to the termination of the special counsel."

-Note: UPDATE: This story has been updated to remove a duplicate statement, and its headline has also been updated accordingly.